williamkimball/dartboard/README.md

 1. Fork/download this GitHub repository
 1. Run `npm install` in your terminal from the project directory (found at `/dartboard`)
 1. Run `npm start` from the project directory to open the React App
-1. In a separate terminal, run `json-server -p 5002 -w src/Database/database.json` to activate the JSON Server
 1. Obtain API key from Unsplash (https://unsplash.com/developers) and paste on line 4
 1. Obtain API key from TravelPayouts (https://www.travelpayouts.com/developers/api) and paste on line 8
 1. Obtain API key from Airport Codes (https://www.air-port-codes.com/airport-codes-api) and paste on line 12